AWolan/converter/README.md

 # Converter
-Application to convert currencies based on fixer.io API build using React 16.13.1 & Redux 4.0.5 Application should be capable of handling both free and paid one plan.
+Application to convert currencies based on fixer.io API build using React 16.13.1 & Redux 4.0.5 Application should be capable of handling both free and paid plan.

 ## How to install
 Download node.js at least 11th and run command `npm i`